Murrieta Child Custody Attorney

 What Is Legal Custody?

-on a child’s behalf regarding their personal welfare, safety, health,
+behalf regarding their personal welfare, safety, health, and education,

-and education, whereas physical custody refers to which parent a child
+whereas physical custody refers to which parent a child spends their time

-spends their time with. .
-Like most other issues during divorce, divorcing
+with. .
+Like most other issues during divorce, divorcing spouses may collaborate

-awarded either in full to one parent or jointly to both parents, depending
+full to one parent or jointly to both parents, depending on which option

 Parents with legal custody have a right to make the following types of